mngugi/P.M.-Ngugi-/README.md

 Welcome to my GitHub profile!
 I'm a passionate **Software Developer**, **AI researcher**, and **CyberSecurity Enthusiast**.
 I actively build and contribute to a wide range of open-source projects focused on:

-- 🔐 Web security
+- 🔐 Web Security
-- 📈 Data science and analytics
+- 📈 Data Science and Analytics
-- 🌐 Web development
+- 🌐 Web Development
-- 🧠 Machine learning
+- 🧠 Machine Learning
-- 📚 Educational tools
+- 📚 Educational Tools
-- 🛠️ Scripting & automation
+- 🛠️ Scripting & Automation

 ---